AbraheimAlokby/Group_001_Optimization-of-Budget-Management-for-Product-Restocking/README.md

 /bin | Executables requried for successful application run and tests /build | Compiler's build files
 README.md | Projects ReadMe file
+makeFile | MakeFile creation and running individual modules from the main file

+## Getting Started

+### 1. Dependencies

+The following subsections show the main 3rd party depencies' installation methods for both Windows and Linux:

+**Windows Users**

 This repository contains all work completed to date for the Group 1 program project